For health care providers

 What does Lethal Means Restriction involve?

-- Removing guns from the homes of at-risk people or storing guns locked and loaded.
+- Removing guns from the homes of at-risk people or storing guns locked and unloaded.

 - Erecting barriers on bridges.